 The bill amends RCW 77.36.100 to enhance compensation provisions for damage caused by wild deer and elk, particularly focusing on claims arising from frontier one counties.
 It establishes that at least 20 percent of the available funds for damage to commercial crops must be allocated to claims from these counties, as defined in RCW 43.160.020.
-If the claims from frontier one counties do not meet this threshold, the remaining funds can be distributed to any eligible claimant.
-Additionally, it clarifies that a claimant is considered to be located in a frontier one county if any part of their farm property where the damage occurred is situated in such a county.
+If the claims from frontier one counties do not meet this threshold, the remaining funds can be distributed to other eligible claimants.
+Additionally, the bill clarifies that a claimant is considered to be located in a frontier one county if any part of the farm property where the damage occurred is situated in such a county.

 Substitute Bill: 77.36.100